Distinguished Professor of Psychology

 ABOUT PROFESSOR FRIEDMAN: Howard S. Friedman is Distinguished Professor of Psychology at the University of California, Riverside.
 His scientific work on health and longevity has drawn wide attention in the scientific community and has been featured in popular media worldwide.
 For three decades, Dr. Friedman has studied personality predictors of longevity, developing a scientific understanding of the “disease-prone personality” and the “self-healing personality.”

 In 2008, the Association for Psychological Science (APS) awarded him the James McKeen Cattell Fellow award, citing his research and ideas that are “changing how we think about the nature of health.”
 Dr. Friedman is also the recipient of the career award for “Outstanding Contributions to Health Psychology” from the American Psychological Association (Div.
 38).
-Professor Friedman is an elected Fellow of the American Association for the Advancement of Science (AAAS); the American Psychological Association (APA); and the Society of Behavioral Medicine.
+Professor Friedman is an elected Fellow of the American Association for the Advancement of Science (AAAS); the American Psychological Association (APA); the Society of Behavioral Medicine, and the Academy of Behavioral Medicine Research.

 His newest book is: The Longevity Project: Surprising Discoveries for Health and Long Life from the Landmark Eight-Decade Study.
 NY: Hudson Street Press.
 Based on the most extensive study of longevity ever conducted, The Longevity Project shows what really impacts our health and lifespan—including friends, family, personality patterns, and work.
 It also discusses life expectancy and includes quizzes that can be used as a longevity calculator.